abpframework/abp/docs/en/Community-Articles/2022-09-15-Grpc-Demo/POST.md

 }
 ````

-`[DataContract]` and `[DataMember]` properties are needed for serialization.
+The `[DataContract]` and `[DataMember]` properties are needed for serialization.
 In gRPC, property serialization orders are important, because property names are not transferred to the target application, to keep the serialized data small.

-After adding these classes, `ProductManagement.Application.Contracts` project should look like in the following figure:
+After adding these classes, the `ProductManagement.Application.Contracts` project should look as in the following figure:

 ![contracts](contracts.png)

-Contracts part is over.
+The contracts part is over.
 We actually didn't have any dependency to gRPC at that point.
 Our service and DTOs are pretty plain classes, except a few standard attributes, which are already defined in the .NET Core framework.
 Now, we can implement the `IProductAppService`.

 ## Implementing the Service